 Most investors and cash home buyers buying a condemned house have a team they regularly employ to fix houses.
 That means they'll buy your property as-is and after fixing it, they either sell or keep it as a rental.

-If in case your condemned property in Arizona is really too far gone and cannot be considered a structure anymore, they may still purchase your property with a plan of demolishing the house.
-In other words, what they’re buying from you is the land where the condemned property stands.
+If in case your Arizona condemned property is really too far gone and cannot be considered a structure anymore, they may still purchase your property with a plan of demolishing the house.
+In other words, what they're buying from you is the land where the condemned property stands.